raypeng/DGBDT/index.md

 ## Background

+### Decision Tree Basics

 Decision trees are a common model used in machine learning and data mining to approximate regression or classification functions.
 They model functions of the form:

 ![equation](assets/equation.png)

-Where x~1 through x~n are the features of the input and y is the output.
+Where x~1~ through x~p~ are the features of the input and y is the output.

-A decision tree models this function with a series of queries of the form "x~i < v?", where v is a value of the feature.
+A decision tree models this function with a series of queries of the form "x~i~ < v?", where v is a value of the feature.
 For example, below is an example of a decision tree used to predict whether or not a passenger survived the Titanic, based on the features gender, age, and number of siblings/spouses.